sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 We publish MathSAT for both Linux and Windows systems at once.
 The build process can fully be done on a Linux system.
-We prefer to use the Docker container based on Ubuntu 18.04 for compiling the dependencies and assembling the libraries, because GMP and MPIR might cause problems with newer versions of GCC and MinGW during compilation.
+For publishing MathSAT, you need to use a Linux machine with at least GCC 7.5.0 and x86_64-w64-mingw32-gcc 7.3.

-For publishing MathSAT5, you need to use a Linux machine with at least GCC 7.5.0 and x86_64-w64-mingw32-gcc 7.3.
+We prefer to use the Docker container based on Ubuntu 22.04 for compiling the dependencies and assembling the libraries.

 First, [download the (reentrant!)
-Linux and Windows64 binary release](http://mathsat.fbk.eu/download.html) in the same version, unpack them, then provide the necessary dependencies (GMP for Linux and MPIR/JDK for Windows) as described in the compilation scripts.
+Linux and Windows64 binary release](http://mathsat.fbk.eu/download.html) in the same version, unpack them, then provide the necessary dependencies (GMP for Linux and GMP/JDK for Windows) as described in the compilation scripts.
 (see `lib/native/source/libmathsat5j/`), and then execute the following command in the JavaSMT directory, where `$MATHSAT_PATH_LINUX` and `$MATHSAT_PATH_WINDOWS` are the paths to the MathSAT root directory, and `$MATHSAT_VERSION` is the version number of MathSAT (all-in-one, runtime: less than 5s):
 ```
   ant publish-mathsat \
-      -Dmathsat.path=$MATHSAT_PATH_LINUX \
+      -Dmathsat-linux-x64.path=$MATHSAT_PATH_LINUX \
-      -Dgmp.path=$GMP_PATH \
+      -Dgmp-linux-x64.path=$GMP_PATH \
-      -Dmathsat-windows.path=$MATHSAT_PATH_WINDOWS \
+      -Dmathsat-windows-x64.path=$MATHSAT_PATH_WINDOWS \
-      -Dmpir-windows.path=$MPIR_PATH \
+      -Dgmp-windows-x64.path=$GMP_PATH_WINDOWS \
-      -Djdk-windows.path=$JDK_11_PATH \
+      -Djdk-windows-x64.path=$JDK_11_PATH \
       -Dmathsat.version=$MATHSAT_VERSION
 ```
-Concrete example (`$WD` is a working directory where all dependencies are located):
+Example:
 ```
   ant publish-mathsat \
-      -Dmathsat.path=$WD/mathsat-5.6.7-linux-x86_64-reentrant \
+      -Dmathsat-linux-x64.path=/workspace/solvers/mathsat/mathsat-5.6.11-linux-x86_64-reentrant \
-      -Dgmp.path=$WD/gmp-6.1.2 \
+      -Dgmp-linux-x64.path=/workspace/solvers/gmp/gmp-6.3.0 \
-      -Dmathsat-windows.path=$WD/mathsat-5.6.7-win64-msvc \
+      -Dmathsat-windows-x64.path=/workspace/solvers/mathsat/mathsat-5.6.11-win64-msvc \
-      -Dmpir-windows.path=$WD/mpir-2.7.2-win \
+      -Djdk-windows-x64.path=/workspace/solvers/jdk/openjdk-17.0.2_windows-x64_bin/jdk-17.0.2 \
-      -Djdk-windows.path=$WD/jdk-11 \
+      -Dgmp-windows-x64.path=/workspace/solvers/gmp/gmp-6.3.0-windows \
-      -Dmathsat.version=5.6.7
+      -Dmathsat.version=5.6.11
 ```
 Finally follow the instructions shown in the message at the end.